sourcegraph/sourcegraph-public-snapshot/doc/cloud/private_connectivity_sourcegraph_connect.md

 ### How to harden the tunnel agent deployment?

-We recommend to use an allowlist to limit egress traffic of the agent to IP addresses provided by Sourcegraph and specific private resources you would like to permit access to.
+We recommend using an allowlist to limit the egress traffic of the agent to IP addresses provided by Sourcegraph and specific private resources you would like to permit access.
+This will prevent the agent to talk to arbitrary services, and reduce the blast radius in the event of a security event.

 ### How can I audit the data Sourcegraph has access to in my environment?